adunna/owl-scrape/README.md

 Clone the repository to your disk.
 Copy `config.sample.py` into `config.py`, and change `OAUTH_TOKEN` to your OAuth Token, obtained by using `streamlink --twitch-oauth-authenticate`.

 Set `QUALITY` in `config.py` to your preferred quality, if it is not best (1080p60) by default.
-Note this is 14 separate streams at whatever quality you set.
+Note this is 14 separate streams at whatever quality you set, so have your bandwidth ready.

 Quality options are: `"audio_only"`, `"360p"`, `"480p"`, `"720p"`, and `"best"`, where best = 1080p60.